Goyt Valley walk 4: Errwood Hall & The Shrine

 8: Go over the footbridge, up the other side, and turn left along the narrow footpath, following the sign to Pym Chair.

 9: Follow this footpath along the side of the valley for about 3/4 mile.
 Eventually you will see the small circular stone building down on your left which is known as St Joseph’s Shrine.
-Again, there’s lots of information on the website about the history of this shrine.
-It’s a wonderful place to rest a while and enjoy the peaceful surroundings.
+This is a wonderful place to rest a while and enjoy the peaceful surroundings.

 10: Go up the steps at the back of the shrine and continue left along the same path.
 After a short distance take the path which heads up the slope to your right.
 This leads along Follow Edge which offers some of the best panoramic views over both sides of the valley.